-Also, you should never forget that bell peppers can only make up for a very small part of your
+You should never forget that bell peppers can only make up for a very small part of your dog’s diet.

-You should consider bell pepper as s treat, and treats should only make up about 10% of your
+You should consider bell pepper as a treat, and treats should only make up about 10% of your dog’s diet.

 What Else You Need to Know Before Giving Your Dog Bell Pepper?

-Still, pet owners have many questions related to the topic, and we want to answer them, so you know everything there is to know about dogs and bell peppers.
+Still, pet owners have many questions related to the topic, and we want to answer them.

 Can Dogs Eat Green Bell Peppers?